-- Lowers Blood Pressure
+- Lowers blood pressure

-- Fights Atherosclerosis
+- Fights atherosclerosis

-- Lowers Cholesterol
+- Lowers cholesterol

-- Has Antioxidant Effects
+- Has antioxidant effects

 Much research has shown that just a daily half-glass (8-12 oz) of pomegranate juice could help boost your heart health.
 The fruit has potent antioxidants that can slow down the rate of atherosclerosis (build-up of fatty substances in the arteries), and lower blood pressure, cholesterol, thus significantly reducing your risk of heart attack or stroke.

-Lowers Blood Pressure
+1. Lowers Blood Pressure

-High blood pressure can damage your arteries which may become blocked leading to heart attacks or strokes.
-It can also raise your risk of developing heart failure (where the heart can’t pump sufficient blood) by two to three times.
+High blood pressure can damage your arteries which may become blocked, leading to heart attacks or strokes.
+It can also raise your risk of developing heart failure (where the heart can’t pump sufficient blood) by 2 to 3 times.
 If your blood pressure is too high then the heart has to work harder to circulate blood.
 This higher workload can take a toll and make the chambers of your heart weaker and larger (cardiomegaly) which can cause heart failure.

-Pomegranate juice may be effective against this condition.
-However pomegranate juice can reduce the thickness of arteries as well as the size of atherosclerotic lesions.
-One study found that when people with atherosclerosis consumed pomegranate juice for a year it reduced common carotid intima-media thickness (the thickness of the inner two layers of the carotid artery) by up to 30% whereas people in the control group who did not consume pomegranate juice experienced an increase of 9% during the same period.
+Pomegranate juice may be effective against this condition as it can reduce the thickness of arteries as well as the size of atherosclerotic lesions.
+One study found that when people with atherosclerosis consumed pomegranate juice for a year, it reduced the common carotid intima-media thickness, which is the thickness of the inner two layers of the carotid artery, by up to 30%.
+People who did not consume pomegranate juice experienced an increase of just 9% during the same period.
 Researchers have suggested that this could be due to the potent antioxidant properties of polyphenols found in pomegranate.

-Improves Blood Flow To The Heart
+3. Improves Blood Flow To The Heart

 High cholesterol is a significant risk factor for heart disease.
 When low-density lipoprotein-cholesterol (LDL, which is the bad kind) circulates in your blood, it can build up in the walls of your arteries and form plaque.
 However, pomegranate juice can help to reduce cholesterol levels.
-One study looked at patients with diabetes and hyperlipidemia (a condition where you have high levels of fat in the blood) who consumed 40 g of concentrated pomegranate juice for eight weeks.
-It was found that their LDL and total cholesterol levels reduced significantly while their high density lipoprotein cholesterol (the good kind which can help control LDL levels) levels were not impacted.
+One study looked at patients with diabetes and hyperlipidemia (a condition where you have high levels of fat in the blood) who consumed 40 g of concentrated pomegranate juice for 8 weeks.
+It was found that their LDL and total cholesterol levels reduced significantly while their high-density lipoprotein cholesterol (the good kind which can help control LDL levels) levels were not impacted.

-Has Antioxidant Effects
+5. Has Antioxidant Effects

 But the potent antioxidants present in pomegranate juice have been found to work against LDL oxidation.
-One study found that consuming pomegranate juice reduced the tendency of LDL to aggregate and increased the activity of an enzyme that can protect against lipid peroxidation (serum paraoxonase) by 20%.
+One study found that consuming pomegranate juice reduced the tendency of LDL to aggregate.
+It also increased the activity of an enzyme that can protect against lipid peroxidation or cell damage by 20%.